 - How effectively your team works together.

 The team effectiveness framework shared in this article was first introduced in 2002 by Patrick Lencioni through his powerful book, The Five Dysfunctions of a Team.
-The Five Dysfunctions of a Team has been a bestseller for 21 years for good reason.
-If team members do the work, there is no greater advantage.
+The Five Dysfunctions of a Team has been a bestseller for 22 years for good reason.
+If team members do the hard work overcoming each dysfunction, there is no greater advantage.

 ― Patrick Lencioni - The Five Dysfunctions of a Team: A Leadership Fable